chadsansing/ouroboros/gm-resources/planning/session-3.md

 - The built the *Ouroboros* fleet in secret.
 Five illegal colony ships to fool and destroy the Nine Bows.
 - We built a long-range chain of observation buoys and staffed them with entangled precogs to report on the progress of the fleet.
 The fleet dropped more as it traveled.
 Batteries and sacs of nutrients embalming our bes adjudicators.
 I was one of them.
 Close to the system.
 Relieved aftera decacde.
 - Our controller, Wallfacer, he's on Copper, refusing to leave his post until he can warn us of Ammit's return with the Nine Bows.
-- A few of us are left alivein buoys, though the precog command stoppedour changing of the guard ten years ago.
+- A few of us are left alive in buoys, though the precog command stopped our changing of the guard ten years ago.
 - Something happened.
 We lost 2 ships.
 2 went on to Nine Bows.
 You found the 1 that returned here to warn us what happened.
 - Ammit built itself from the dreams of the sleeping commandos.
 In assessing their mental health, it learned to read their dreams and discern their intent.
 It concluded that we, the Pisceans, had to be destroyed to save all other life.
 All it's ever known of the Pisceans are our commandos' dreams of war.
 It built its other intelligences to test strategies against us and decided to press on to Nine Bows, turning our troops against as and going to Nine Bows to rescue the people and help them invade us.
 - Most precogs can't read the threads of machines.